Skip to main content

 The ROI on extensions is highest when the extension creates a genuine market category change — adding a bedroom, creating an open-plan kitchen-diner that buyers now expect, or adding a second reception room.
 Extensions that simply enlarge an existing room without creating a new functional space add less value per pound spent.

 In Hertfordshire, the properties with the highest extension ROI are three-bedroom semi-detached houses valued at £400,000–£650,000.
 These properties have the most room to move up in market category — from three to four bedrooms, or from a small kitchen to an open-plan kitchen-diner — and the local market has enough depth to support the higher post-improvement value.
+However, ceiling-value analysis (see above) is essential before committing to a double-storey extension on any property where the ceiling is within £100,000 of the current value.

 Improvements That Rarely Pay Back Their Cost